oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 files, typically compressed.
 A CSAR may contain a file called TOSCA.meta that describes the organization of the CSAR.

-## TOSCA

->  author="Chris Lauwers" date="2021-06-28T23:14:00Z"
->
-> This subsection has been moved here from the Operational Model chapter.
-We need to revisit where exactly it belongs to make sure the document flows correctly.
+## TOSCA <span class="comment-start" id="129" author="Chris Lauwers" date="2021-06-28T23:14:00Z">This subsection has been moved here from the Operational Model chapter.
+We need to revisit where exactly it belongs to make sure the document flows correctly.</span><span class="comment-start" id="130" author="Chris Lauwers" date="2021-06-28T23:14:00Z">Alternatively, we could also move this section into Chapter 5</span>Entities<span class="comment-end" id="129"><span class="comment-end" id="130"></span></span>

->  author="Chris Lauwers" date="2021-06-28T23:14:00Z"
->
-> Alternatively, we could also move this section into Chapter 5

-Entities<span class="comment-end" id="129"><span class="comment-end" id="130"></span></span>

 When defining services using TOSCA, we must distinguish between four kinds of entities: